-In 2006, the US District Court for the District of Columbia ruled that tobacco companies were guilty of breaking civil racketeering laws, marketing to children and lying to the public about the dangers of smoking.
+In 2006, the US District Court for the District of Columbia ruled that tobacco companies were guilty of breaking civil racketeering laws, marketing to children and minority populations, and lying to the public about the dangers of smoking.

 “Substantial evidence establishes that [tobacco companies] have engaged in and executed – and continue to engage in and execute – a massive 50-year scheme to defraud the public…”

 – Judge Gladys Kessler, in the 2006 ruling

 While Big Tobacco fought the ruling for years, the companies are now forced by the ruling’s terms to take action to admit their guilt in national media and on their own cigarette packaging.

 What Big Tobacco MUST ADMIT to the Public: